AlexCurtaud/AlexCurtaud/README.md

 ## Hi there 👋

 My name's Alex, i'm a novice in the world of programmation.
 I recently started to learn from Le Campus Numérique in The Alps in Annecy.
 8 months of a FullStack curriculum, from October 2025 to June 2026.
-Then a apprenticeship of a year in a company
+Then an apprenticeship of a year in a company

 ### Projects
 I'm currently working on a few personnal projects that I will share when I will be ready to.